-8 Top-Rated Tourist Attractions in Heraklion
+17 Top-Rated Attractions & Things to Do in Heraklion

 See also: Where to Stay in Heraklion

-2 The Palace of Knossos
+1. The Palace of Knossos

 Although excavations show that there was a palace here as early as 2000 BC, what you see today dates mainly from 1450 BC, with some slightly over-imaginative reconstruction from the early 20th century, plus replicas of many of the frescoes (the originals are in Heraklion Archaeological Museum).

-3 Heraklion Archaeological Museum
+4. Heraklion Archaeological Museum

-Magnificent 3,500-year-old frescoes from Knossos, including Prince of the Lilies and Bull-Leaping, are currently on display at this museum, as are the Snake Goddess, a glazed ceramic figurine of a lady holding two snakes, dated 1600 BC, and the Phaistos Disk, a clay disc bearing a curious spiral of symbols from around 100 BC.
+Magnificent 3,500-year-old frescoes from Knossos, including Prince of the Lilies and Bull-Leaping, are on display at this museum, as are the Snake Goddess, a glazed ceramic figurine of a lady holding two snakes, dated 1600 BC, and the Phaistos Disk, a clay disc bearing a curious spiral of symbols from around 100 BC.

 Address: Xanthoudidou 1, Heraklion, Crete

-4 Historical Museum of Crete
+7. Historical Museum of Crete

 You'll see religious icons, stone carvings, ceramics, textiles, and folk costumes from the Byzantine, Venetian, and Turkish periods, as well as somber space dedicated to the Cretan Resistance Movement and those who lost their lives during WWII.

 Address: 7 Lyssimachou Kalokairinou Street, 71202 Heraklion, Crete